frangio68/Min-Cost-Flow-Class/ReadMe.md

 sudo make install
 ```

-- After the library is configured and built, you can use it in your CMake project with:
+- After the library is built, you can use it in your CMake project with:
 ```cmake
 find_package(MCFClass)
 target_link_libraries(<my_target> MCFClass::MCFClass)